-The net loss for the current six-month period of F2024 was \$613,709 versus a net loss of \$3,417,637 for the comparable six-month period of F2023, representing a decrease of \$2,803,928.
-During the current six-month period, the Company's exploration efforts and corporate activities were limited due to constrained liquidity and capital markets.
-Exploration and evaluation expenditures (F2024 - \$251,806 vs F2023 - \$2,513,528) consist of costs to acquire the Niaouleni Gold Project's Deguefarakole permit, support minimal operations in Mali and complete assays from the drill program conducted on the Deguefarakole permit during the fourth quarter of F2023.
+The net loss for F2024 was \$1,409,509 versus a net loss of \$4,336,664 for F2023, representing a decrease of \$2,927,155.
+During the current year, the Company's exploration efforts and corporate activities were limited due to constrained liquidity and the Malian government's moratorium on issuing or renewing exploration licenses and permits.
+Exploration and evaluation expenditures (F2024 - \$727,516 vs F2023 - \$2,988,703) consist of option payments for two Niaouleni Gold Project permits, costs to support minimal operations in Mali and costs related to the drill program conducted on the Deguefarakole permit during F2023.

-Corporate and administrative expenses (F2024 - \$356,371 vs F2023 - \$355,657) were unchanged.
-Increases were experienced in: (1) management fees for the services of the Company's Chief Executive Officer and Chief Financial Officer; (2) professional fees due to the evaluation of a corporate development opportunity; (3) filing and transfer agent fees, attributable to costs related to the Company's listing on the United States OTCQB Venture Market; and, (4) office and general costs due to rent for the Company's office in Bedford, Nova Scotia and insurance premiums.
-Limited corporate activities reduced the need for consultants and international travel.
-Shareholder relations and promotion costs were relatively unchanged.
+The decrease in corporate and administrative expenses (F2024 - \$649,911 vs F2023 - \$778,837) reflects diminished corporate activities.
+The primary contributor to the decrease were lower shareholder relations and promotion costs due to a contraction in investor marketing activities.
+In addition, the use of technical advisory and accounting consultants and the need for Malian travel were curtailed.
+Filing and transfer agent fees also experienced a decrease, led by a reduction in TSX Venture Exchange filings.
+Increases were experienced in: (1) management fees, as a full year of fees were incurred for the services of the Company's Chief Executive Officer and Chief Financial Officer; (2) professional fees, due to the evaluation of a corporate development opportunity; and, (3) office and general, due to a full year of rent for the Company's office in Bedford, Nova Scotia and insurance premiums being incurred.

 Share-based payments (F2024 - \$nil vs F2023 - \$543,710) represents the fair value attributed to stock options.
-The foreign exchange loss of \$5,532 (F2023 - \$4,742) resulted primarily from fluctuations in the West African CFA franc and Euro.
+The recognition of an impairment (F2024 - \$26,500 vs F2023 - \$nil) of the Company's land holdings in Cape Breton, Nova Scotia, as the Company has no plans to develop the water resource properties and lowered its outlook to recover its investment.
+The foreign exchange loss of \$5,582 (F2023 - \$25,414) resulted primarily from fluctuations in the West African CFA franc and Euro.